gsamokovarov/sg/README.md

 # SG

-A simple library for sending transactional mails through [SendGrid] with no dependencies.
+A simple library for sending transactional mails through [SendGrid] or [SparkPost].

 ## Usage